-The Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and the University of Oxford to support students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.
-The University of Oxford offers the Commonwealth Shared Scholarship Scheme for students from select developing countries for the academic session.
+The Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and the University of Oxford to support students from select developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.

 Eligible African Countries: Botswana, Cameroon, Gambia, Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles, Sierra Leone, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.

 - * Hold a first degree at either first class or upper second class level;

 - * Be nationals of a Commonwealth developing country, and not at present living or studying in a developed country;